-Foreign investment in Qatari banks is not permitted, save with a specific permission from the Council of Ministers.
-This restriction does not apply to Qatari banks listed on the QE, although foreign investors are restricted to holding, in aggregate, not more than 49 per cent. of the shares of any company so listed.
+Foreign investment in Qatari banks is not permitted, save where expressly permitted by the Council of Ministers.
+This restriction does not apply to Qatari banks listed on the QE, although foreign investors are restricted to holding, in aggregate, not more than 49.0 per cent. of the shares of any company so listed.
+However, a foreign investor may hold more than 49.0 per cent. of the shares of any company listed on the QE subject to the Cabinet's approval and pursuant to a proposal from the Minister of Commerce and Industry.